sparkbox/mina-circle/README.md

         commands:
           - mina deploy

-This will result in CircleCI executing a deploy each time it successfully builds the `master` branch.
+#### API Permissions

+Once this runs, mina-circle will be calling back into CircleCI's API and will require a token.
+Since it's running on their servers, not your own computer, you'll need to supply one to the project configuration on CircleCI.
+In your project's settings, find `API permissions` under `Permissions`.
+Enter a value for `Token label` and click `Create token`, Copy the token string and find the `Environment variables` section under `Tweaks`.
+That will present you with a form to add a name and value for the variable.
+The name of the variable should be `MINA_CIRCLE_TOKEN`, and the value is the token you copied in the previous step.

+#### SSH Access

+Now running remotely, CircleCI will need a private key which works to access yoru server.
+[Permissions and access during deployment](https://circleci.com/docs/permissions-and-access-during-deployment) describes setting this up on both CircleCI and your server.

+#### Not Enough?

 Depending on how you have Mina configured, you may want to investigate [mina-multistage](https://github.com/endoze/mina-multistage) to target specific environments for this task.
+Also, CircleCI's deployment phase offers many more features than what this simple example covers.
+Read [this section](https://circleci.com/docs/configuration#deployment) of their configuration guide to learn more about how to use it.